 The pellicle is the tacky film on the outside of the salmon fillet created by letting it air dry.
 Start by rinsing off the salt from the salmon, and soaking it in cold water for 30 minutes to remove the extra salinity.
 Next, pat dry with a paper towel.
 Transfer to a cooling rack and leave in the fridge for at least 4 hours or up to 2 days to create the best surface for the smoke to adhere to when smoking.

 Tip: another way to dry the fish is to hang the fish on hooks and set a fan at an angle that can blow dry both sides of the fish at the same time.
 A drying cage can also be a good option to give you the ability to dry lots of fish at once outdoors, with a fan set in front of it because the mesh of the cage will prevent critters from getting to the fish.

 Fill the smoke generator (I use this Smoke Generator, but any comparable product will work) with the dried out super fine sawdust.
-Make sure to scrape off the excess.
+Make sure to scrape off the excess off the top so that the smoke doesn’t jump the wall.
 When learning how to smoke salmon, start the smoking by pointing a blow torch to the beginning of the spiral path and setting a tea candle underneath.
 The blow torch really seems to speed up the process.

-Once smoking, remove the tea candle, and set the smoke generator in the smoker (I use Little Chief smoker for cold smoking) or the inside of the grill.
-Add the salmon and ice (if needed) and close the lid with the air vent completely open.
+Once smoking steadily, remove the tea candle, and set the smoke generator into the smoker (I use Little Chief smoker for cold smoking) or the inside of the grill.
+Add the salmon to the opposite side of the smoker and ice (if needed) and close the lid with the air vent completely open.